bool3max/quizz/README.md

 # Quizz

-This repository contains the source code of a simple web quiz-like web application written for a school project.
+This repository contains the source code of a simple quiz-like web application written for a school project.

 ## Requirements